PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_216.png' alt='img_216' width='600'/>

 Miniforge is installed and initialised.
-When a new Terminal instance is opened, it will look at the recall parameters and add the prefix `(base)`, indicating the `base` Python environment (from Miniforge) is selected.
+When a new Terminal instance is opened, it will look at the recall parameters and add the prefix `(base)`.
+This indicates the `base` (conda) Python environment (from Miniforge) is selected.

 <img src='./images/img_217.png' alt='img_217' width='600'/>

 ## Creating a Custom spyder-env Environment (conda)

-The purpose of the `base` environment is to use the conda package manager.
+The purpose of the `base` conda Python environment is to use the conda package manager.
 It is not recommended to install other packages in `base`:

 <img src='./images/img_218.png' alt='img_218' width='600'/>